Aleksandra Krunić: 2011–2012: WTA Tour singles debut

 In February 2011, Krunić again was invited to play for the Serbia Fed Cup team in the World Group II rubber against Canada.
 She lost her debut singles match against world No. 84, Rebecca Marino, in three sets.
 Krunić played the final doubles match with Bojana Jovanovski, beating Fichman and Pelletier to guarantee Serbia the spot in the World Group Play Offs.
 Serbia won that tie 3–2 against Slovakia, after Krunić and Janković having beaten Hantuchová and Rybáriková in three sets, rallying from 2–6, 1–5.
 With this win, Serbia qualified for the 2012 Fed Cup World Group.

-In May 2011, Krunić qualified for the $100k Sparta Prague Open.
-She reached the semifinals where she lost to world No. 10, Petra Kvitová, in straight sets.
+In May 2011, Krunić qualified for the 100k Sparta Prague Open and reached the semifinals, before losing to world No. 10, Petra Kvitová, in straight sets.
 At Wimbledon and the US Open, she lost in qualifying.
 Krunić qualified for her first WTA singles event in Budapest.
-She was leading in the first-round match against Nina Bratchikova 7–5, 1–0, when Bratchikova retired.
-Krunić lost her following match to the third seed Klára Zakopalová.
+She was leading in her first-round match against Nina Bratchikova 7–5, 1–0, when Bratchikova retired.
+Krunić lost her following match to third seed Klára Zakopalová.
 She played in Tashkent, and after qualifications, Krunić won her second WTA professional match, losing just one game to Kamila Farhad.
 In the second round, she lost to Sorana Cîrstea, in two tight sets.

-At the Australian Open, Krunić fell to qualify losing to Lesia Tsurenko in final round.
-In February 2012, she was a part of Serbian Fed Cup team.
-She lost in singles to Yanina Wickmayer, but won in doubles with Bojana Jovanovski to claim a historic victory for Serbia.
-In 2012 on ITF Circuit, Krunić won one title and lost one final in both singles and doubles.
-At next Grand Slam tournaments, she failed to qualify.
-In Baku, Krunić reached first WTA main draw of season and finished as a quarterfinalist for the first time.
-She beat fourth seed Andrea Hlaváčková and in second round Laura Pous Tió, but lost in three sets to eventual champion Bojana Jovanovski.
+At the Australian Open, Krunić failed to qualify losing to Lesia Tsurenko in the final round.
+In February 2012, she was a part of Serbian Fed Cup team; she lost to Yanina Wickmayer but won in doubles with Bojana Jovanovski to claim a historic victory for Serbia.
+In 2012, Krunić won one ITF title and lost one final in both singles and doubles.
+At the next Grand Slam tournaments, she failed to qualify.
+In Baku, Krunić reached her first WTA Tour main draw of the season and finished as a quarterfinalist for the first time.
+She beat fourth seed Andrea Hlaváčková, and in the second round Laura Pous Tió, but lost in three sets to eventual champion Bojana Jovanovski.